frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 I see it as an attempt, to make our tools well suited to our needs: sharper and finer-grained.
 I think that it's a good direction, and I'm looking forward to see how it will evolve.

+Moreover, I believe that asking questions might let us rethink even more fundamental concepts, like data flow and data ownership.
+I myself keep my fingers crossed for local-first movement, and to me the paradigm it brings is not a competitor to server-side logic, but rather a complementary piece.
+Let's explore all the possible ways, use best suited tools for the job and implement bridges between them✌️

 Thank you for reading, and see you next time 🖖

+[^1]:In some cases it might make sense to have logic at frontend — like in local-first apps, but the point is that invariants shall be verified in appropriate place, which would be the server in most cases